Date: Tue Oct 20 16:04:51 1998

 c. corrected a couple of mistakes in code order

 Every now-and-then there are enquiries on the net regarding

-guide of top-level country names, showing the countries which have
+guide of country codes, showing the countries which have access to

-access to internet or general email services.
-The top-level country
+Internet or general E-mail services.
+The country codes have been

 1. Description of codes: